India beat Netherlands to head FIH Pro League standings in game two - The Media Times

 The Indians started where they stayed on Saturday and initially had great chances, but it was the Netherlands that stunned the crowds, taking the lead in the second quarter.

-The Netherlands took the lead when Van der Verden converted an 11-meter corner, turning the roof over the net in the 23rd minute.
+The Netherlands took the lead when Van der Verden changed the 11-meter corner, turning the roof over the top of the net in the 23rd minute.

-The Indians pushed back within minutes when Lalit struck from the near post and equalized the points.
+The Indians jumped for a few minutes when Lalit kicked a shot from the area and evened the score.
 But the joy of India was short lived, as the Netherlands restored its leadership a minute later by the posthumous walker.

-To make matters worse for the hosts, the Netherlands extended their lead a minute later when Kellerman sent a long-range ball into the semi-final with a 3-1 lead.
+To make matters worse for the home side, the Netherlands extended their lead a minute later when Kellerman fired home from a long shot to make it 3-1 at halftime.

-After the deadline change, India made great strides in the pursuit of goals and created some lucrative chances in the process, including some penalty kicks, but to no avail as the third quarter did not respond.
-Following two goals, India continued to tighten up the pressure on the Netherlands defense and were finally able to hit it in the 51st minute when Mandeep fired a corner kick.
+After the deadline change, India made great strides in the pursuit of goals and created some bright chances in the process, including some penalty kicks, but to no avail as the third quarter did not respond.
+Following two goals, India continued to tighten up the pressure on the Netherlands defense and finally managed to hit it in the 51st minute when Mandiep sent the ball in from a corner kick.

 India are struggling to go down 1-3, gaining a bonus point in their second FIH Hockey Pro League match against the Netherlands. # FIHProLeague #HockeyInvites: